-Figure 26 shows the timing during either Open load in ON or OFF condition.
-Please note that a delay $t{\rm sIS(OT\BLANK)}$ has to be respected between the falling edge of the input and rising edge of the DEN, when applying an open load in OFF diagnosis request, otherwise the voltage $V{\rm OUT}$ cannot be guaranteed and the diagnosis can be wrong.
+Figure 26 shows the timing during either Open Load in ON or OFF condition when the DEN pin is HIGH.
+Please note that a delay $t{\rm sIS(FAULT\OL\OFF)}$ has to be respected after the falling edge of the input, when applying an open load in OFF diagnosis request, otherwise the diagnosis can be wrong.